-Stifled Creativity and Its Toxic Impact on the ADHD Brain
+Stifled Creativity and Its Damaging Impact on the ADHD Brain

 Creativity.
 It’s often cited as a valuable (but tough to harness) benefit of having ADHD.
 As it turns out, creativity is more than a perk; it is a requirement.
 To be healthy and productive, you must carve out time to pursue your creative passions.
 Here, learn how suppressing your wild ideas may actually be sabotaging your best efforts to get stuff done.

 Inside every person I’ve ever met with attention deficit disorder (ADHD or ADD) is a wellspring of creativity — a creativity so integral to who we are and how we’re made, that our health and happiness seems to hinge on embracing and expressing it fully.
 When this creative energy is unleashed, it increases joy, satisfaction, self-esteem, and motivation.
 When this creative energy is ignored or suppressed, I have found, it can cause harm in some pretty surprising and significant ways.

 The same ADHD traits that make us disorganized and unfocused also make us divergent thinkers.
 Our wider-than-wide lens of attention, our hyperfocus, our willingness to take risks, our ability to make unobvious connections — these are the essential traits that make up the ‘neurology’ of the creative mind, and we have them in abundance!

 As Ned Hallowell once said, “What is creativity after all, but impulsivity gone right!?”

 But despite our natural inclination for creativity, many of us don’t really value or use it.
 Too often, we don’t even think we are creative, much less expressing it!